 For both Ian’s work in the laboratory to the iris scanning, what type of research did you do?

 So much research.
 I didn’t want to dumb it down, and I had this little secret thing up my sleeve, which is an audience following emotion, words don’t really matter.
 If she says something that’s impressive and he’s attracted to her, we get the attraction.
 And yet what she says, I wanted it to be valid.
 So PAX6, for example, is a gene.
 It is a master switch in every species that has vision, it’s the first thing that turns on before an eyeball is made.
 And so you can take something like eight million species and a certain percentage of them that have vision all have this gene.
 Scientists found this out.
 And so I wanted to base it in reality.
-I did a lot of study and talked to my brother [a molecular biologist] extensively and met with a lot of different scientists both at John Hopkins and Rockefeller University in Europe.
+I did a lot of study and talked to my brother [a molecular biologist] extensively and met with a lot of different scientists both at John Hopkins and Rockefeller University.
 I tried to make it bullet proof all the way through.

 I have been seeing 11:11 for almost the last 20 years.
 (Cahill gives me the high-five) In some ways, it felt like I had a spiritual experience watching the film.
 I was curious for Ian, was that scene the first time that it ever happened to him?